WordPress/gutenberg/docs/rfcs/blocks-in-widget-areas.md

 			"raw": "<!-- wp:paragraph --><p>Hello there!</p><!-- /wp:paragraph -->",
 			"rendered": "<p>Hello there!</p>"
 		},
+		"is_active": true,
 	}
 ]
 ```

 ### Fetching a single widget area

-Fetches a single registered widget area by its ID.
+Fetches a single widget area by its ID.

 #### Request